forcedotcom/cli/releasenotes/README.md

 # Salesforce CLI Release Notes

+Here are the new and changed features in recent updates of Salesforce CLI.

 We publish a new stable version of Salesforce CLI on Wednesdays.
 At the same time we also publish a release candidate that contains changes that will likely be in next week's stable release.
 We also publish nightly releases every night.
 Run `sf version` to display the version installed on your computer.

 **IMPORTANT**: Are you still using `sfdx` (v7)?
 If so, we recommend that you move to `sf` (v2).
 It's easy: simply uninstall `sfdx` and then install `sf`.
 See the [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_move_to_sf_v2.htm) (available July 12, 2023) for details, including how to update your continuous integration (CI) scripts.
 We've also updated the entire Setup Guide to assume you're using `sf` (v2) and the `sf`-style CLI commands and configuration.